A Year with Frog and Toad: Synopsis

 Frog and Toad are hibernating ("A Year With Frog and Toad").
 The birds are ready for spring, as the sleeping friends sing about their friendship and the year ahead ("Spring").
 The protagonists awaken, and Toad begins to plant a garden, impatient that his plants grow slowly.
 He yells at the seeds but then worries that they are afraid to grow ("Seeds").
 He sings, dances and plays the tuba to encourage them, which seems to work.

 The next day, Frog writes a letter to Toad, because Toad is sad that he never receives mail, and gives it to Snail to deliver ("The Letter").
 They then go swimming in the pond, but Toad is embarrassed to be seen in his bathing suit, and he tries to slip unseen into the water ("Getta Load of Toad").
-But the animals come to look at Toad in his suit, and eventually, freezing, he must come out, where everyone sees him in his bathing suit.
+The animals, however, come to look at Toad in his suit, and eventually, freezing, he must come out, where everyone sees him in his bathing suit.
 Turtle proceeds to feed the fish in the pond ("Underwater Ballet").

 Later on, Frog has left Toad a note that he has gone to the island on the lake to be alone, after embarrassing Toad in his bathing suit, and Toad worries that Frog is sad.
 He rides a log out to the island, bringing lunch for the two of them, but he falls off the log into the water.
 It turns out that Frog is in fact happy and simply wanted time alone to think ("Alone").
 The two friends eat wet sandwiches without iced tea.